Ahead of Formula E race, Hyderabad reintroduces double-decker buses; electric this time

 — KTR (@KTRBRS) November 7, 2020

 On Tuesday, two years after the tweet, Rama Rao along with Chief Secretary A Shanti Kumari flagged off the first three buses.
-Chevella MP G Ranjith Reddy, Chandrayangutta MLA Akbaruddin Owaisi, and Special Chief Secretary (MA&UD) Arvind Kumar were also present.
+Chevella MP G Ranjith Reddy, Chandrayangutta MLA Akbaruddin Owaisi and Special Chief Secretary (MA&UD) Arvind Kumar were present.

-The price of each bus is Rs 2.16 crore and HMDA has signed an annual maintenance contract (AMC) with the maker for seven years.
-With a seating capacity of 65 passengers besides the driver, these electric buses have a range of 150 kilometre on a single charge.
-The length of these buses is 9.8 metre and the height is 4.7 m.
-They can be fully charged in 2-2.5 hours.
+The price of each bus is Rs 2.16 crore and the HMDA has signed an annual maintenance contract (AMC) with the maker for seven years.
+With a seating capacity of 65 passengers besides the driver, these electric buses have a range of 150 kilometres on a single charge.
+The total length of these buses is 9.8m and the height is 4.7m.
+They can be charged fully in 2-2.5 hours.